Medical Tourism

 This is on top of the surgery cost and assumes no complications.

-✅ Surgery and anesthesia ✅ Hospital room (2-3 days) ✅ Basic post-op medications ✅ 1-2 follow-up visits
+Typically INCLUDED in surgery package: ✅ Surgery and anesthesia ✅ Hospital room (2-3 days) ✅ Basic post-op medications (while hospitalized) ✅ 1-2 follow-up visits at the hospital ✅ Discharge summary and instructions

-❌ Nursing care after hospital discharge ❌ Extended accommodation ❌ Meals during recovery ❌ Transportation to follow-ups ❌ Additional medications ❌ Physical therapy ❌ Complications or readmission
+Typically NOT included (you pay separately): ❌ Private nursing care after hospital discharge (biggest cost) ❌ Extended accommodation beyond hospital stay ❌ Meals during recovery period ❌ Transportation to follow-ups ❌ Additional medications needed at home ❌ Physical therapy or rehabilitation ❌ Any complications requiring readmission ❌ Compression garments or medical equipment

 How to Budget More Accurately